rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 ### Creating User Public and Private keys for SSH

-Each individual user that wants to use SSH with RSA or DSA authentication needs a set of public keys and private keys.
+Each user who wants to use SSH with RSA or DSA authentication needs a set of public and private keys.
 The ssh-keygen program can be used to create these keys ( just as it was used earlier when you created spare keys for your system)

 The only “advised” difference when creating user keys is to also create a passphrase.

 The passphrase is a password that the is used to encrypt the private key before it is stored on the file system.

 The public is store in a file with the same file name as the private key but with the extension “.pub” appended to it.
 There is no way to recover a lost passphrase.
-If the passphrase is lost or forgotten, a new key must be generated.
+A new key must be generated if the passphrase is lost or forgotten.

 To create ying’s authentication keys